slint-ui/meta-slint/README.md

 demos.

+For a Rust based application using Slint, use [meta-rust](https://github.com/meta-rust/meta-rust) directly,

+For a C++ based application, the recipes in this layer assume that your application is built using CMake and uses `find_package(Slint)` to locate Slint, and then uses `slint_target_sources` to compile `.slint` files to C++ as well as links against `Slint::Slint`.
+For more details, check out our [C++ Getting Started](https://slint.dev/releases/1.2.2/docs/cpp/getting_started).
-For a Rust based application using Slint, use [meta-rust](https://github.com/meta-rust/meta-rust) directly, For a C++ based application, use this layer, and in your application's recipe inherit from `cmake` and `slint`.
+When creating a Bitbake recipe for, use this layer, and in your application's recipe inherit from `cmake` and `slint`.

 ## Prerequisites

 Meta-slint requires:

 ```
 meta-openembedded/meta-oe
 meta-slint
 ```
 Check the [layer.conf](conf/layer.conf) LAYERSERIES_COMPAT_meta for yocto version compatibility

-For local version locking just copy the slint-cpp_x.x.x.bb and modify the SLINT_REV and set PREFERRED_VERSION_slint-cpp = "x.x.x"
+For local version locking just copy the slint-cpp_x.x.x.bb and modify the SLINT_REV and set `PREFERRED_VERSION_slint-cpp = "x.x.x"` in your `conf/local.conf`.

-In your application's recipe

 ## Features